-- adhere to the guidelines set forth in the Code of Student Conduct - 2. attend school regularly and be punctual - 3. come to class with all necessary materials and be prepared to learn - 4. take advantage of learning opportunities - 5. use guidance services for educational and personal improvement - 6. treat other people and property with respect - 7. report hazardous or dangerous situations to a school administrator or staff member - refrain from bringing inappropriate or contraband items to school - follow classroom and lab rules and complete all classroom assignments, homework, and projects/reports as outlined by their instructor(s) - 10. refrain from profane or inflammatory statements - conduct themselves in a safe and responsible manner - 12. present a clean and neat appearance - take responsibility for his/her own work and actions - refrain from possessing or using drugs, alcohol, tobacco products, and illegal substances
+- Adhere to the guidelines set forth in the Code of Student Conduct - 2.
+Attend school regularly and be punctual - 3.
+Come to class with all necessary materials and be prepared to learn - 4.
+Take advantage of learning opportunities - Use guidance services for educational and personal improvement - 6.
+Treat other people and property with respect - 7.
+Report hazardous or dangerous situations to a school administrator or staff member - Refrain from bringing inappropriate or contraband items to school - Follow classroom and lab rules and complete all classroom assignments, homework, and projects/reports as outlined by their faculty member(s) - 10.
+Refrain from profane or inflammatory statements - Conduct themselves in a safe and responsible manner - 12.
+Present a clean and neat appearance - Take responsibility for his/her own work and actions - Refrain from possessing or using drugs, alcohol, tobacco products, and illegal substances